Armenia fires at Azerbaijani positions in Nakhchivan, Gadabay

 By Vafa Ismayilova

-On August 11, from 1620 to 2105, units of the Armenian armed forces fired at the Azerbaijani army positions in the direction of Heydarabad settlment of Nakhchivan's Sadarak region from Vedi region's Arazdeyen settlement, Basarkechar region's Goysu settlement and Chambarak region.
-They also fired at the country's positions in Gadabay region's Galakand and Zamanli settlements.
-The Armenian armed forces periodically used various calibre weapons and sniper rifles, the report added.
+On August 12, from 1740 to 2055 the Armenian armed forces regularly fired at the Azerbaijani army positions in the direction of Heydarabad settlment of Nakhchivan's Sadarak region and Gadabay region's Zamanli settlement from Vedi region's Arazdeyen settlement and Chambarak region's Chambarak, Ttujur settlements.
+They used large-calibre weapons and sniper rifles, the report added.

 The ministry ruled out any casualties among the Azerbaijani army personnel.
 It added that the opposing side was silenced by retaliatory fire.